Article

 - how a current scenario differs from a what-if scenario

-- what the active model artifacts can and cannot support
+- what the active model artifacts and evidence endpoint can and cannot support

 - where predictive associations stop and causal claims would require a separate analysis